 In order to graduate in May, you must have completed all course requirements, dissertation, and internship by the date of "application for graduation."
 This is usually in April (or earlier) for a May graduation.
 Because clinical internships typically begin in the summer, very few, if any, students graduate in May.
 Most students graduate in the summer or December.
 Students on internship, who have defended their dissertation and completed their coursework, can "walk" in the May commencement ceremony, and will officially receive their degree in August, if all degree requirements are met by the end of July.
-Please check the UM website for information on graduation registration dates and deadlines (www.miami.edu/commencement).
+Please check the UM website for information on graduation registration dates and deadlines (https://commencement.miami.edu/).

-Students with August and September start dates for internship typically graduate in December.
-However, it may be possible to graduate in the summer if you submit a letter from your Internship Training Director, indicating that the internship has been completed successfully by the end of August or first of September.
-The Graduate School may be able to issue a summer degree once the internship has been completed and all other degree requirements have been met.
-Please contact the Graduate School and the Department of Psychology main office if you are trying to graduate in the summer.
+Students with August or September 1st start dates for internship typically graduate in December.
+However, it may be possible to graduate in August, after all degree requirements including the internship are met.
+Specifically, when you submit a letter from your Internship Training Director, indicating that the internship has been completed successfully and the date of completion, the Graduate School may be able to issue an August degree.
+Please contact the Graduate School and the Department of Psychology main office if you are trying to graduate August or September and allow at least 2 weeks for processing your degree.
 Otherwise, you should plan to graduate and attend the December ceremony.
+Also, all students who have successfully defended their dissertation by May of the year they expect to graduate are eligible to "walk" in the May graduation ceremony.

-If you are not graduating until December, but need to document that you have completed all your degree requirements, please contact the main office of the Department of Psychology.
+If you are not graduating until December but need to document that you have completed all your degree requirements, please contact the main office of the Department of Psychology.
 A letter will be written on your behalf, stating that you have met all the requirements for your degree.
 This is usually sufficient for you to begin a job or postdoctoral traineeship.